trainsn/Evidential-Surrogate/README.md

 ### Prediction and Uncertainty Qualification

-Use the following script to tackle the regression task and estimate both aleatoric and epistemic uncertainties:
+To tackle the regression task and estimate both aleatoric and epistemic uncertainties, use the following script:

 ```
 python eval.py --loss Evidential